xaratustrah/decaysim/README.md

 # decaysim

-A particle decay time simulator for investigation of the spectral add up method
+A particle decay time simulator for the investigation of the spectral add up method

 ## Motivation